osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 <p>Explanation: You may swap the first two values which creates a pyramid array <span class="math inline">[1,2,5,3]</span>.</p>
 </div></div>

-## CSES - Increasing Subsequence II
+## 1748.CSES - Increasing Subsequence II
 <div class="md"><div class="md"><p>Given an array of <span class="math inline">n</span> integers, your task is to calculate the number of increasing subsequences it contains.
 If two subsequences have the same values but in different positions in the array, they are counted separately.</p>
 <h1 id="input">Input</h1>
 <p>The first input line has an integer <span class="math inline">n</span>: the size of the array.</p>